 To determine if a content manager salary is worth the cost, compare that number to the average lifetime value of your client relationships.

 For most businesses, that cost of acquisition is going to come in way under the lifetime value every time, especially if you’re creating content on a regular basis that’s attracting the right kind of traffic that converts to leads and closed customers.

 It all depends on the ROI you can tie back to your content.

-If, over the course of a calendar year, you invest $40-$60k in an employee and because of their efforts, your company earns more than that from inbound leads, you’re in the land of positive ROI.
+If, over the course of a calendar year, you invest $50-$70k in compensation for a content manager whose work leads to more than that from inbound leads, you’re in the land of positive ROI.

-Looking at it another way, let’s contextualize the expense of a full-time content marketing manager compared to some other ways people traditionally promote their businesses and drive leads.
+Looking at it another way, let’s contextualize the average content manager salary compared to some other ways people traditionally promote their businesses and drive leads.

 Now, we’re not saying these as mutually exclusive of hiring a content manager — just offering them as points of comparison.

 Trade shows, networking events, conferences — they’re generally a very expensive way to generate leads, but there are also plenty of businesses and industries where they are a necessary evil.